inarongrit/quick-automate-labs-guide/content/module1.md

 Once in Amazon Quick Suite, you will be able to see new sections added:
 - **QUICK AUTOMATE:** Access to Amazon Q Automate list of automation projects to edit or create new ones.
-- **CONNECTIONS:** Integrations: Set up connectors against external apps to automate tasks.
+- **CONNECT APPS AND DATA:** Integrations: Set up connectors against external apps to automate tasks.

 ![Quick Suite Landing](../images/quicksuite-landing.png)